Catheters

 Summary

-The MediCoat CC1000 ultrasonic catheter coating system provides a controlled, efficient, and scalable platform for applying thin, uniform films to medical devices.
-By combining precision ultrasonic spray technology with robust motion control, it enables reproducible coating performance for critical medical applications where surface quality and uniformity are essential.
+The MediCoat CC1000 ultrasonic catheter coating system provides a controlled, scalable coating machine platform for applying thin, uniform films to critical medical device components.
+By combining precision ultrasonic coating technology with robust programmable motion, it enables exceptional thickness control, repeatable lubricity performance, and reliable processing of advanced coating solutions for catheters and guidewires in R&D, pilot, and low-volume production settings.